 Hugged on every side by rugged fells, Black Moss Pot in the Langstrath Valley is one of the most incredible wild swimming spots in the Lake District.
 This idyllic dub has been known to attract many a brave skinny dipper!

-The dark turquoise water glistens below steep, craggy rocks that plunge into its depths making it a popular place for those who love the thrill of jumping off the 6 metre-high rocks.
+The dark turquoise water glistens below steep, craggy rocks that plunge into its depths, making it a popular place for those who love the thrill of jumping off the 6 metre-high rocks.
+However, I wouldn’t advise this as it can be very dangerous and there have been several serious accidents here.

 Black Moss Pot Walk and Directions